 Why 10,000 Steps a Day?

 The average person walks about 100 steps per minute and an average of an average of 2,000 steps in a mile.
-So reaching the 10,000-step mark would take around two hours and represents between four to five miles a day, depending on your stride length.
+So reaching the 10,000-step mark would take around two hours and represents between four and five miles a day, depending on your stride length.

 On average, though, Americans only get about half of that.
-According to the National Institutes of Health (NIH), the average number of steps for a typical American is between 4,000 to 5,000 daily.
+According to the National Institutes of Health (NIH), the average number of steps for a typical American is between 4,000 and 5,000 daily.
 For reference, 2,000 steps per day is considered "inactive," and 10,000 steps or more is considered "very active," per the NIH.

 Here’s How Many Steps Per Day You Need